oauth-wg/oauth-selective-disclosure-jwt/main.md

 ```
 For each claim, an array of the salt and the claim value is contained in the `sd` object.

-The JWS-SD Proof is then signed by the holder, to create a document like the following:
+The SD-JWS Proof is then signed by the holder, to create a document like the following:

 `eyJhbGciOiJIUzI1NiJ9.eyJub25jZSI6ImQyTmNSd3IzIiwic2QiOnsiZ2l2ZW5fbBsZSJdLCJiaXJ0aGRhdGUiOlsiaEdKZjN2UTJsZk8iLCIyMDAwLTAxLTAxIl19fQ.Dt99fCFmXYLXRLwk4Y4DrAOaY5ufoYvMijtJACDzoB0`

 # Presentation

-The JWS-SD and the JWS-SD Proof can be combined into one document using `;` as a separator:
+The SD-JWS and the SD-JWS Proof can be combined into one document using `;` as a separator:

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2V4YW1wbGUuY29tIic0PSJ9fQ.qWVAIJ4OzoIUEy-9v0af3UW7NKufBh34V6JRBe7I8H0.eyJhbGciOiJIUzI1NiJ9;eyJub25jZSI6ImQyTmNSd3IzIiwic2QiOnsiZ2l2ZW5fbBsZSJdLCJiaXJ0aGRhdGUiOlsiaEdKZjN2UTJsZk8iLCIyMDAwLTAxLTAxIl19fQ.Dt99fCFmXYLXRLwk4Y4DrAOaY5ufoYvMijtJACDzoB0`